MessiahGeekin/DataBlitz/README.md

 <h2>Using WinPwnage</h2>

-<p>Please note that this project includes the use of WinPwnage, a tool designed for UAC bypass techniques.
-Ensure that you are using WinPwnage and any related techniques responsibly, ethically, and in compliance with applicable laws and regulations.</p>
+<p>Please note that this project includes the use of WinPwnage, a tool designed for UAC bypass techniques.Any unethical use of this script is strictly discouraged.
+We will not be held accountable for any misuse of this tool.
+This script is intended for educational purposes only.</p>

 <h2>License</h2>